 I am soon on my way to my first day at work.
 Jake gives me his number.
-I know I am a good fuck.
+He knows I am a good fuck.
 I will call Tony later about my suitcase.
 I feel guilty about not really wanting to stay at Doug’s.
 Also, I have to borrow five dollars from Jake for bus fare to Universal Studies, up Cahuenga Blvd, halfway to the Valley.
-He laughs that I’m not getting rich writing for the Times.
-I show him my royalty check to prove I’m not a hustler.
+He laughs that I am not getting rich writing for the Times.
+I show him my royalty check to prove I am not a lying hustler.
 He suggests I get it into the bank, kissing me goodbye.

 My new boss, John Landis, treats me decently, kidding that he received a letter from PJ recommending me for the job he had already given me.
 While we are chatting, that Chris Miller guy interrupts us to complain about some detail in the script.